pgmmpk/mk-slideshow/README.md

 1. `auto-start`   --- if defined to anything but 'false', slideshow will automatically start playing as soon as the page loads.
 Defaults to no auto-start.
 2. `showing-time` --- defines how fast slideshow goes.
 This value is the number of milliseconds for one slide to show.
 Default is 3000 (3 secs).
 3. `on-exit`      --- define here code to be executed when user clicks "close" button in the UI.
 Sensible thing to do is to hide the slideshow component.
+4. `start-index`  --- first slide to show.
+Defaults to 0 (shows from the beginning).
+This is useful if you want to show a specific image from a collection, but allow user to browse other images and/or run the slideshow.

 ## License
 MIT